apache/trafficcontrol/traffic_ops/testing/api/README.md

     under the License.
 -->

-# Traffic Ops Client Integration Tests
+# Traffic Ops API Tests

-The Traffic Ops Client Integration tests are used to validate the clients responses against those from the Traffic Ops API.
-In order to run the tests you will need a Traffic Ops instance with at least one of each of the following:  CDN, Delivery Service, Type, Cachegroup, User and Server.
+The Traffic Ops Client API tests are used to validate the clients responses against those from the Traffic Ops API.

+In order to run the tests you will need the following:

+1. Port access to both the Postgres port (usually 5432) that your Traffic Ops instance is using as well as the Traffic Ops configured port (usually 443 or 60443).

+2. An instance of Postgres running with a `to_test` database that has empty tables.

+    To get your to_test database setup do the following:
+    `$ cd incubator-trafficcontrol/traffic_ops/app`
+    `$ db/admin.pl --env=test reset`

+    For more info see: http://trafficcontrol.apache.org/docs/latest/development/traffic_ops.html?highlight=reset

+3. A running Traffic Ops instance running with the `secure` (https) and is pointing to the `to_test` database by running in `MOJO_MODE=test` which will point to your `to_test` database.
+    To get your to_test database setup do the following:
+    `$ export MOJO_MODE=test`
+    `$ cd incubator-trafficcontrol/traffic_ops/app`
+    `$ bin/start.pl --secure`

-## Running the Integration Tests
+## Running the API Tests
 The integration tests are run using `go test`, however, there are some flags that need to be provided in order for the tests to work.

 The flags are:

-* toURL - The URL to Traffic Ops.
-Default is "http://localhost:3000".
-* toUser - The Traffic Ops user to use.
-Default is "admin".
-* toPass - The password of the user provided.
-Deafault is "password".
+* usage - API Test tool usage
+* cfg - the config file needed to run the tests
+* env - Environment variables that can be used to override specific config options that are specified in the config file
+* env_vars - Show environment variables that can be overridden
+* test_data - trafffic control
+* run - Go runtime flag for executing a specific test case

-Example command to run the tests: `go test -v -toUrl=https://to.kabletown.net -toUser=myUser -toPass=myPass`
+Example command to run the tests:
+`TO_URL=https://localhost:8443 go test -v -cfg=traffic-ops-test.conf -run TestCDNs`

-*It can take serveral minutes for the integration tests to complete, so using the `-v` flag is recommended to see progress.*
+* It can take serveral minutes for the API tests to complete, so using the `-v` flag is recommended to see progress.*